jshuadvd/hacks-n-notes/databases/nosql/mongodb.md

 * The maximum BSON document size in MongoDB is 16
 MB.

+## GridFS

+> For files larger than 16 MB, MongoDB provides a convention called GridFS, which is implemented by all MongoDB drivers.
+GridFS automatically divides large data into 256 KB pieces called chunks and maintains the metadata for all chunks.
+GridFS allows for retrieval of individual chunks as well as entire documents.
+For example, an application could quickly jump to a specific timestamp in a video.
+GridFS is frequently used to store large binary files such as images and videos directly in MongoDB, without offloading them to a separate filesystem

 ## Replica Sets

 > Are used for persistance, not for performance.